 Apart from the potential risk of working daily with hazardous substances, laboratory personnel also have the potential to be exposed to many ergonomic risk factors due to the nature of their work such as the height of their work benches and the research they conduct is often prolonged for many hours.

 Harvard University employees engaged in facilities operations including, but not limited to, landscape services, solid waste/recycling, custodial services, mail room, warehouse, dining services, and animal handling work have been recognized risks for ergonomic injury.

 Their often-repetitive tasks require lifting and transporting awkward and heavy loads of various sizes.
 Please review the online resources for back safety/materials handling for information on proper body mechanics and safety.
 If you have any questions please feel free to contact us.

 Did You Know?

 Return On Investment (ROI): The estimated annual cost savings associated with averting a single musculoskeletal disorder-related workers’ compensation claim is $22,546.
-The total includes the value of lost production, medical costs and insurance administrative costs, and indirect costs to employers.
+This total includes the value of lost production, medical and insurance administrative costs, and indirect costs to employers.